blakekrpec/PyPeekr/README.md

 ### Server

 #### Windows Server
-[OpenHardwareMonitor](https://github.com/hexagon-oss/openhardwaremonitor) project as the server on Windows to host the pc information over the web.
+[LibreHardwareMonitor](https://github.com/blakekrpec/LibreHardwareMonitor) project as the server on Windows to host the pc information over the web.

-To install OpenHardwareMonitor, grab the latest release [here](https://github.com/hexagon-oss/openhardwaremonitor/releases).
-Then follow the setup guide to complete installation.
-The http endpoints available are "/api/available" (returns "true" or an error if not), "/api/version" (returns the version of the server), "/api/rootnode" (returns a json with the sensor tree and all the values), "/api/nodes/{NodeId}" (returns a json with just the information for the given node).
+To install LibreHardwareMonitor, grab the latest release.
+Then extract, and run the app.

-Launch OpenHardwareMonitor and make the following changes to settings:
+Launch LibreHardwareMonitor and make the following changes to settings:

-    Enable run on startup
+    Options > Enable Run on Windows Startup
-    Enable web server
-    Enable remote access for the web server
+    Options > Minimize on Close
+    Options > Remote Web Server > Enable Run
+    Options > Remote Web Server > Port > (set desired port and note it)

 #### Linux Server